-Fondue is a hot liquid that could be broth, oil, cheese, or chocolate in which bite-sized pieces of food are dipped into.
-Therefore, it depends on the liquid what type of wine goes well with it.
+There are many best wines for fondue worldwide.
+Everyone knows fondue is a hot liquid that could be broth, oil, cheese, or chocolate in which bite-sized pieces of food are dipped into, but what makes them taste even is wine.

 Best Wine For Fondue In Cooking